dmente03/gss/readme.md

 Use [SCSS Lint](https://github.com/brigade/scss-lint) to help you be on the right track.
 Install its [plugin](https://github.com/brigade/scss-lint#editor-integration) on your editor of choice.
 Also, use the [GSS configuration file](https://gist.github.com/sergiofontes/47ec6addc1768855b3e7b2aba992f96f) to remain compliant with these standards.

 ### Autoprefixer
-Finally, use [Autoprefixer](https://github.com/postcss/autoprefixer) to deal with CSS vendor prefixes.
+Use [Autoprefixer](https://github.com/postcss/autoprefixer) to deal with CSS vendor prefixes.
 In other words, you must not manually write these annoying prefixes — let the PostCSS' [Autoprefixer](https://github.com/postcss/autoprefixer) do it for you.
 Doing this, you keep the code clean and also improve maintainability, since you can easily configure what browsers the project should support.

 ### Git
 Keep an eye on Guava's [Git standards](https://github.com/guava/standards/blob/master/git.md) and on the following naming convention for branches.